What are recording rights?

 Explore our page on Rights in Performances and Sound Recordings.

-When performers agree to fix their performances on a sound recording, they continue to own other rights in their fixed performances and may or may not transfer any of those rights to the record label or a .
-In some countries and situations, performers’ are transferred to the owner of the sound recording by law.
+When performers agree to fix their performances on a sound recording, they continue to own other rights in their fixed performances and may or may not transfer any of those rights to the record label or a An organization that acts collectively on behalf of the rights holders it represents and collects and pays remuneration to rights holders..
+In some countries and situations, performers’ The rights to control or receive payment for the commercial exploitation of works, performances, sound recordings, and broadcasts. are transferred to the owner of the sound recording by law.

 For more, visit our pages on Transfer and Licensing, Record Labels, Sound Recording Owners, and CMOs.